deltaray-io/mesosim-docs/docs/job-definition-reference.md

 }
 ```

-Please refer to the Margin Report page to see how the captured results can be interpreted.
+Please refer to the [Margin Report page](/about-the-simulator/margin-report.md) to see how the captured results can be interpreted.

+##### Commission:

-Commission:In case of Index Equity Options (SPX, RUT) the FixedFee Commission Model is suggested.
+In case of Index Equity Options (SPX, RUT) the FixedFee Commission Model is suggested.

-With the FixedFee model each contract traded will be charged with a commission specified in the OptionFee field.
+With the `FixedFee` model each contract traded will be charged with a commission specified in the OptionFee field.

-In the case of Crypto Options (BTCUSD and ETHUSD) the DeribitFeeModel is can be used:
+In the case of Crypto Options (BTCUSD and ETHUSD) the `DeribitFeeModel` is can be used:

 ```json
   "SimSettings": {